Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 ## Advanced Setup

 ### Launch Alluxio with the development image
-Starting from v2.6.2, we have another docker image, alluxio-dev, available in Dockerhub for development usage.
-Unlike the default alluxio/alluxio image that only contains packages needed for Alluxio service to run, this alluxio-dev image installs more development tools, including gcc, make, async-profiler, etc., making it easier for users to deploy more services in the container along with Alluxio.
+Starting from v2.6.2, a new docker image, `alluxio-dev`, is available in Dockerhub for development usage.
+Unlike the default `alluxio/alluxio` image that only contains packages needed for Alluxio service to run, this `alluxio-dev` image installs more development tools, including gcc, make, async-profiler, etc., making it easier for users to deploy more services in the container along with Alluxio.

-To use the development image, simply replace alluxio/alluxio with alluxio/alluxio-dev in the container launching process.
+To use the development image, simply replace `alluxio/alluxio` with `alluxio/alluxio-dev` in the container launching process.

 ### Set server configuration